MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Destroy a subscriber.
-Users can destroy their own subscriber, admins can destroy any.
+Get a single subscriber, accessible by user of the subscriber or admin

 ## Create a subscriber